By Rachael Leary – Podiatrist, runner and previous knee pain sufferer.

 After getting some strength and orthotics in place I was ready.
 Bring on race day.
 I was feeling a lot more confident but still a little nervous on how I was going to perform.
 Not only did I finish the 10km without stopping I also smashed my PB!

 That’s not to say I didn’t experience any PFP whilst running because I did.
 However, the pain was nowhere near as bad as it was when I first started training to now.
 With some more time to complete further strength work I now feel really confident about my half marathon next year!

 The main reference for this post is the excellent clinical practice guidelines produced by Academy of Orthopaedic Physical Therapy of the American Physical Therapy Association.
-A link to the guide can be found here.

 We would like to humbly thank the authors for their work in producing this thorough document.